 As a non-degree student, you must meet any course prerequisites and admission standards.
 We will require unofficial transcripts of highest education level achieved.

 Students who have been denied regular admission to an undergraduate program at Longwood may not register as non-degree students without permission from the Dean of Admissions and the Dean of the College of the student’s intended major.
-Students who are still enrolled in high school may register as non-degree students if they are endorsed by their guidance counselor or principal and receive approval from the appropriate college dean.
+Students who are still enrolled in high school may register as non-degree students if they are endorsed by their school counselor or principal and receive approval from the appropriate college dean.
 Non-degree seeking students must maintain at least a "C" average in order to continue.
 A student in this category who wishes to carry a full-time load (12 credits or more) must have permission from the Dean of the College; such permission is generally limited to those students who are working toward a special certification or license and who have demonstrated their ability to do college-level work.

 No more than nine Longwood non-degree graduate hours may be counted towards a degree, certificate or professional endorsement program.
 Students are expected to apply to a Longwood graduate program prior to enrolling in classes.
 At the latest, all application materials should be received before the completion of six hours.